Source: MedBetterDNA extension

 The real gem, though, is harder to see.
 Recall that my note for Cousin Rob had hashtags: “#maternal #hebert, #messaged 2/27/18”.
 MedBetterDNA can filter based on those hashtags.
 But first, I have to configure them.

-The number of possible hashtags is limited only by your imagination, but you need to tell MedBetterDNA which ones to use.
+The number of possible hashtags is limited only by your imagination and you could even use a hashtag generator if you need some inspiration, but you will need to tell MedBetterDNA which ones to use.
 It can filter on up to 8 ‘show only’ and 8 ‘remove all’ criteria at a time.

 If you try to filter without first designating the hashtags to use, MedBetterDNA will tell you that your eight filter slots are “unused”.